ericvh/lfedge-catalog-proposal/SMARTER_example.md

 The node will connect automatically to smarter-k3s-edge and will download the smarter-demo and start executing it.

+EC2 instance can be accessed by ssh using the generated ssh key (on the ssh directory created by the terraform script).

 ### Helm charts

 All SMARTER helm charts are referenced by [ArtifactHUB](https://artifacthub.io/) under [SMARTER publisher](https://artifacthub.io/packages/search?org=smarter).